pyspeckit/pyspeckit/doc/example_pymc.rst

     :figwidth: 800
     :width: 800

+The Amplitude-Width parameter space sampled by pymc with (lines) and without (solid) priors.
+There is moderate anticorrelation between the line width and the peak amplitude.

 .. figure:: ../images/emcee_params_example.png
-    :alt: Same as above, but using emcee
+    :alt: Same as above, but using emcee with 352000 samples
     :figwidth: 800
     :width: 800

+The parameter space sampled with `emcee` and binned onto a 30x30 grid.